project-magpie/meta-stlinux/README.md

 This is the general hardware specific BSP overlay for STLinux based devices.
 It should be used with openembedded-core (not old-style org.openembedded.dev).

-More information can be found at:

 This layer in its entirety depends on:

     URI: git://git.openembedded.org/openembedded-core
-    branch: denzil
-    revision: HEAD

-    URI: git://git.openembedded.org/meta-openembedded
     branch: denzil
     revision: HEAD